Radinax/React-Personal-Blog-Gatsby/src/pages/7-Redux/index.md

 > Redux is a predictable state container for JavaScript apps.

-Its generally used with React when we need to make our state available for the whole app.
+It's generally used with React when we need to make our state available for the whole app.
 The global state is stored inside an object tree called **STORE** and the only way to make changes (Create, Update and Delete) is with **ACTIONS** which is an object describing the change in the main state using **REDUCERS** which says how it will change.

 The flow in which these three core concepts relate to each other is shown in the following diagram:

 ![code](redux-overview-1.svg)

-Seeing it like this its very simple in theory, you create a store, declare an initial state, create a rootReducer that will have all the reducers and use actions creators to **dispatch** actions to the reducer stating how the state will change.
+Seeing it like this it's very simple in theory, you create a store, declare an initial state, create a rootReducer that will have all the reducers and use actions creators to **dispatch** actions to the reducer stating how the state will change.

 Lets check some small concepts we need to grasp before creating our project: